 - Eugene O’Neill’s plays were “peopled by characters marooned in a twilit world longing for a redemption and forgiveness that never comes.”

-The enlightened philosophe dreamed of noble beings dwelling in a beautiful home.
-What he ended up with was rats trapped in a filthy cage.
+The enlightened philosophe dreamt of noble beings dwelling in a resplendent home.
+What he ended up with was rats trapped in a filthy cage, scurrying around in the dark.
 Exalted aspiration gave way to dull dread.

 Industrious reductionists kept erasing, they eventually wiped away the whole sky.
 We were left afraid to go outside and only a sagging roof to look up to.